Florida lawmaker appears to get trolled with fake names during hearing

 “Anita D—,” Robinson said, pausing to scan the room as the woman next to him covered a grin, “is an opponent.”

-“Holden Hisc— is also an opponent,” he continued, again scanning the room for an opponent.
+“Holden His—- is also an opponent,” he continued, again scanning the room for an opponent.
 “Waives in opposition.”

 The lighthearted gaffe was quick to circulate on social media where some wondered if the gag would remain in court records for the rest of time.